sonydata/EEG_Epilepsy_Classification/README.md

 5. Segment into overlapping 5-second windows
 6. Normalize each epoch

 Outputs are stored as pickled DataFrames and used in all downstream models.
+Further tailored pre-processing or feature engineering is then applied based on the model used.

 ---